umarmf343/Alfawz-4/README.md

 Navigate to `/habits` from the sidebar to experience the gamified flow:

-- Choose among curated quests (recitation, memorization review, reflection journal).
+- Choose among curated quests (recitation, memorization review, Qur'an word & ayah insight).
 - View detailed quest dashboards, daily targets, and streak history.
 - Click **“Complete today’s quest”** to trigger `completeHabit` – XP, hasanat, and streaks update live and a toast celebrates the action.
 - Weekly progress cards visualize completion momentum for the selected habit.